 Computer time for school-age children

-- Young children thrive on being with other people.
-This develops their relationship and language skills.
+This is because interacting with you and others is much better for children’s wellbeing and development.
+Real-life interactions develop children’s relationship and language skills.
 Social development is also a very important part of learning for school-age children.

-- The time children spend watching TV and playing computer games should be balanced with other activities that are good for their development.
+The time children spend watching screens should be balanced with other activities that are good for their development.
 These include physically active play, creative play (such as solving puzzles and drawing), and conversation with family and friends.

 Computer use and digital literacy are often seen as valuable for children.
-But try not to feel too pressured to buy the latest computer products.
-After all, technology is constantly changing, and children can often adapt to new technology anyway.
+But try not to feel too pressured to buy the latest hand-held devices, tablets, video game consoles and so on.
+After all, technology is constantly changing, and children are good at adapting to new technology anyway.

 Making the most of computer time for school-age children

-Asking questions about your child’s computer activities and games helps get your child in the habit of thinking about what’s on the screen, rather than just passively taking it in.
-Questions could include, ‘How do you play this game?’, ‘What happens when you move there?’ and ‘Which character is talking?’
+Asking questions about your child’s computer and tablet activities and games helps get your child in the habit of thinking about what’s on the screen, rather than just passively taking it in.
+Questions could include:

 - Who is behind this website?
 Is it a person, an organisation such as a university, a company, a government agency?